Generalized Degrees Freedom of Noncoherent MIMO Channels with Asymmetric Link Strengths: Main results

-In this subsection, we describe the results for the $2\times2$ MIMO with $\snr$ exponents $\gamma_{D}$ in the direct links and $\gamma_{CL}$ in the crosslinks (Figure (\ref{fig:2x2MIMO})).
-This is one of the simple extensions starting from the MIMO with i.i.d. links and demonstrates different properties than the i.i.d. case.
-We describe our outer bound and obtain a signaling distribution to achieve the outer bound in gDoF.
-The signaling distribution uses the structure of our solution of the outer bound optimization problem.
+In this subsection, we describe the results for the $2\times2$ MIMO channel with $\snr$ exponents $\gamma_{D}$ in the direct links and $\gamma_{CL}$ in the crosslinks (Figure \ref{fig:2x2MIMO}).
+This is one of the simple extensions starting from the MIMO channel with i.i.d. links and this extension demonstrates different properties than the i.i.d. case.
+We describe our outer bound and obtain a signaling distribution to solve the outer bound optimization problem in terms of gDoF.
+The signaling distribution for achievability uses the structure of our solution to the outer bound optimization problem.